joeadams0/CrunchJS/README.md

 For more info on the commands or the dev environment, see [Closure Generator][closure-gen].

+## Engine
+The engine is a Entity Component System.
+For more information, see the article by Adam Martin [here][ecs-article].
 ## Release History
 - **v0.0.1**, *Mid Dec 2013*
   - Big Bang